relativitydev/file-migration-cli/README.md

 Parameter|Description
 ---------|--------------
-/workspaces:{value}|The Artifact IDs for a list of Relativity workspace that you want to filter when running a specific command.
-This parameter supports a list of semicolon delimited Artifact IDs, such as _1171671;1171672;1171673_, or the start and end of range separated by a dash, such as _1171671-1171673_.
+/workspaces:{value}|The artifact IDs for a list of Relativity workspace that you want to filter on when running a specific command.
+This parameter supports the following syntax:<ul><li>A list of semicolon delimited Artifact IDs, such as _1171671;1171672;1171673_</li><li>The start and end of range separated by a dash, such as _1171671-1171673_ </li></ul>

 </details>